CommonParrot/HLLMapCapture/README.md

 # Hell Let Loose Map Capture

 This is a tool to create screenshots of the map screen in HLL.
-It listens on the M Key, to make a screenshot of the game, then detects if the the map is open and if it is zoomed out to 1x.
-If configured that way, it will upload this cut out map as a .jpg (or .png if compression is off) to a FTP server for further use.
+It listens on the M Key (remapable), to make a screenshot of the game, then detects if the the map is open and if it is zoomed out to 1x.
+If configured correctly, it will upload this map cutout to a FTP server for further use.

-It's written with .NET 8 and only compatible with Windows 10 upwards.
+It's written in C# for .NET 8 and only compatible with Windows 10 upwards (because of some WPF and WinForms features being used).

 ## How to use: